ESG Management

 Endorsement of the UN Global Compact (UNGC)

-ENEOS Holdings (ENEOS, ENEOS Xplora, JX Advanced Metals, ENEOS Materials, and ENEOS Power) and ENEOS Renewable Energy participate in the UN Global Compact, supporting the compact’s 10 principles in the four categories of human rights, labor standards, the environment, and anti-corruption.
+ENEOS Holdings (ENEOS, ENEOS Xplora, ENEOS Materials, ENEOS Power) and ENEOS Renewable Energy participate in the UN Global Compact, supporting the compact’s 10 principles in the four categories of human rights, labor standards, the environment, and anti-corruption.

 The Ten Principles of the UN Global Compact